OneSparse/OneSparse/docs/blog/posts/billions-eps-onesparse-postgres.md

 </div>

-!!! note
-    The draw() function is part of the OneSparse doctest infrastructure, it's used to generate these doctest diagrams in-line with this documentation, which is also a test.

 We saw the core idea about how graphs and matrices can be one and the same, but now we see the relationship to vectors and graphs.
 Vectors represent sets of nodes in the graph.
 They map the node to